Developmental editing

-Developmental editing is a form of writing support that comes into play before or during the production of a publishable manuscript, in both fiction and non-fiction writing.
+Developmental editing is a form of writing support that comes into play before or during the production of a publishable manuscript, in fiction, non-fiction, and academic writing (including textbooks).
 As explained by Scott Norton in his book Developmental editing: a handbook for freelancers, authors, and publishers, developmental editing involves "significant structuring or restructuring of a manuscript's discourse".
 Developmental editors are a type of language professional.

 The work of developmental editors

 A developmental editor may guide an author (or group of authors) in conceiving the topic, planning the overall structure, and developing an outline—and may coach authors in their writing, chapter by chapter.
 This is true developmental editing, but not the most common way of working.
 A complete developmental edit involves addressing organization and restructuring the manuscript, such as moving content from one chapter to another and requesting additional content from the author.
 More commonly, a developmental editor is engaged only after someone (usually the publisher) decides that the authors' draft requires substantial revision and restructuring.
 In these cases, developmental editing is a radical form of substantive editing.

 Irrespective of when the developmental editor is brought into a writing project, authors retain control over the document and are responsible for providing the content.
 Developmental editors typically don't make the changes directly to the manuscript but instead provide guidance and suggestions, although some "hands-on editing is used to illustrate principles of craft and mechanics."
 An editor who creates significant amounts of content is no longer an editor but a contributing author or a ghostwriter.
 After completing a developmental edit, an editor typically provides a letter to the author (often in the form of an email) explaining the main suggestions.

-A developmental editor aims to make a very marketable book that answers the intended audience’s needs.
-If by the end of a book/publication the reader doesn’t feel their needs have been met (that the publication didn’t deliver on its promises), then the developmental editor hasn’t done their job in helping meet the mission and vision set out in the book’s proposal.
-As the book proposal is based on solid research of audience needs and competitor publications, it’s really important to meet the aims set out in it.

 In a traditional publishing house, developmental editors work with an author to refine the manuscript.
 Many publishing houses today, however, do little developmental editing.
 Instead, they rely on agents to vet and submit manuscripts that are already in shape, reducing the work required in the developmental editing stage.